moefate/Shuriken-Video-Game-Naruto/README.md

 # Shuriken

-This is a Naruto-themed video game.
+This is a Naruto-themed video game I built.
 Use <- and -> to move Naruto to avoid the dropping Shurikens.
 Enjoy!